Table of Contents[Hide][Show]

 What to do if too much sweat is the problem?

-Conventional solutions to condition like hyperhidrosis include potentially risky methods like botox injections, temporarily collapsing the lungs and severing the nerves, and mild electrocution.
-Or, if medication is the cause of the excessive sweating, there’s a pill to treat the side effect from that too.
+Conventional solutions to conditions like hyperhidrosis can be potentially risky.
+These can include botox injections, antidepressants, or microwaves to destroy the sweat glands.
+And if medication is the cause of excessive sweating, there’s a pill to treat the side effect from that too.

 Natural solutions to balancing the body’s sweat functions instead address the root cause.
-Balancing hormones, detoxing, and supporting the nervous system with things like frankincense extracts and copaiba essential oil can be helpful, depending on the underlying reason.
-If concerned be sure to discuss with a qualified health practitioner.
+Balancing hormones, detoxing, and supporting the nervous system all help.
+Using frankincense and copaiba essential oil can be helpful, depending on the underlying reason.
+If you have any concerns be sure to discuss them with your health practitioner.

 Risks of Sweating (and a Few Cautions)

-The most common risk of sweating is dehydration, so make sure to drink plenty of fluids and check out the recovery tips below.
+The most common risk of sweating is dehydration.
+Make sure to drink plenty of fluids and check out the recovery tips below.

-When done responsibly and with a doctor’s OK, the benefits of intentional sweating outweigh the risks for most people.
+When done responsibly and with a doctor’s OK, sweating benefits outweigh the risks for most people.
 Certain people should take it easy if they:

 - have heart conditions